Discontinuous Homomorphisms of $C(X)$ with $2^{\aleph_0}>\aleph_2$: An -monomorphism from the finite elements of into the Esterle algebra.

 \section{An $\R$-monomorphism from the finite elements of $\romu$ into the Esterle algebra.}

-We construct, in the Cohen extension adding $\aleph_2$ generic reals, a level $\R$-monomorphism, $\phi$, from the finite elements of a morass-definable ultrapower of $\R$ into $\ea$.
+In the Cohen extension adding $\aleph_2$ generic reals, we construct a level $\R$-monomorphism, $\phi$, from the finite elements of a morass-definable ultrapower of $\R$ into $\ea$.
 This construction differs significantly from the construction of Woodin [\ref{Woodin}].
-The construction of Woodin relies on the fact that in the Cohen extension of a model of $ZFC + CH$ by $\aleph_2$-generic reals, any gap of $\ea$ has a countable, cofinal subgap.
+The construction of Woodin relies on the fact that in the Cohen extension of $L$ by $\aleph_2$-generic reals, any cut of $\ea$ has a countable, cofinal subcut.
 As Woodin observes, this argument is not generalizable to models of ZFC with higher powers of the continuum.
-Our construction yields a monomorphism that is level, and therefore is sensitive to the ``complexity" (with respect to the index of Cohen reals) of the elements of the ultrapower and the Esterle algebra.
-Consequently, for any $\alpha<\omega_2$, $\phi \cap M[G(\alpha)]$ is an $\R$-monomorphism of $\romu \cap M[G(\alpha)]$ to $\ea \cap M[G(\alpha)]$. \begin{theorem} Suppose $M$ is a c.t.m. of ZFC+CH containing a simplified $(\o1,1)$- morass, $P$ is the poset adding generic reals indexed by ordinals less than $\omega_2$.
+Our construction yields a monomorphism that is level, and therefore respects the ``complexity" (with respect to the index of Cohen reals) of the elements of the ultrapower and the Esterle algebra.
+Consequently, for any $S\subseteq \omega_2$, $\phi \cap M[G(S)]$ is an $\R$-monomorphism of ring of finite elements of $\romu \cap M[G(S)]$ to $\ea \cap M[G(S)]$. \begin{theorem} Suppose $M$ is a c.t.m. of ZFC+CH containing a simplified $(\o1,1)$-morass and $P$ is the poset adding generic reals indexed by ordinals less than $\omega_2$.
 Let $G$ be $P$-generic over $M$, $F\in M[G]$ be the ring of finite elements of an ultrapower of $\R$ over a standard ultrafilter on $\omega$, and $\ea \in M[G]$ be the Esterle Algebra computed in $M[G]$.
-Then there is a level $\R$-monomorphism, $\phi:F\to \ea$. \end{theorem} Proof: For each $\nu$, $\alpha<\omega_1$, let $G_{\nu}$ be the factor of $G$ adding generic reals indexed by $\theta_{\nu}$ (the ordinal associated with the vertex $\nu$ in the morass), and $G(\alpha)$ be the factor of $G$ adding generic reals indexed by $\alpha$.
+Then there is a level $\R$-monomorphism, $\phi:F\to \ea$. \end{theorem} Proof: For each $\nu$, $\alpha<\omega_1$, let $G_{\nu}$ be the factor of $G$ adding generic reals indexed by $\theta_{\nu}$ (the ordinal associated with the vertex $\nu$ in the morass), and, for $S\subseteq \omega_1$, $G(S)$ be the factor of $G$ adding generic reals indexed by $S$.
 Let